Edvard Grieg's music in popular culture: "Solveig's Song"

-Piano Sonata
+Piano Sonata in E minor

 The motion picture The First Legion uses Grieg's Piano Sonata in E minor as a way to introduce a Jesuit priest's prayer.
 The priest, Father Fulton, plays the sonata as a way of connecting himself to the other Jesuits, when "forced to revise their standards of belief after experiencing first a makeshift and later a 'real' miracle."

 "Brothers, Sing On!"

 The folk song "Brothers, Sing On!" ("Sangerhilsen" in the original Norwegian) was written by Grieg, with lyrics by Sigvald Skavlan and with English language lyrics by Herbert Dalmas and/or Howard McKinney.
 The Mohawk-Hudson Male Chorus Association (MHMCA) presented "Brothers, Sing On!": a massed concert with 90 male singers at the historic Troy Savings Bank Music Hall on May 3, 2008, with the titular song adopted as the organization's theme song in 1974.
 They had previously performed the same song in the same venue in 2002.

-The University of Northern Iowa has gone so far as to name its web site and to start every concert with this song:
+The University of Northern Iowa has named its website and starts every concert with this song.
+Their Glee Club states on their website:

-What if all men, everywhere in the world, could get together and sing?
 If there was just one song that could be sung, in a true spirit of peace and brotherhood, "Brothers, Sing On!" by Edvard Grieg would be it.
 "Brothers, Sing On!" is the timeless gem in many men's choral repertoire.
 It has been called the 'international anthem' of men's choral singing.
-For nearly 50 years, "Brothers, Sing On!" has been the mainstay of our Glee Club's repertoire.
-We have sung it from the top of Mount Vesuvius; a glacier in the Tyrolean Alps; the ancient castles and underground slate mines of Wales; the deck of a ship on the tossing Irish Sea; the Coliseum in Rome, and a great many places in between.
-We salute the many excellent men's choirs throughout the world, especially the collegiate men's glee clubs, those 'wandering troubadours' whom we hope will inspire future generations of singers.